python/cpython/Doc/library/ctypes.rst

 :mod:`ctypes` allows to create C callable function pointers from Python callables.
 These are sometimes called *callback functions*.

-First, you must create a class for the callback function, the class knows the calling convention, the return type, and the number and types of arguments this function will receive.
+First, you must create a class for the callback function.
+The class knows the calling convention, the return type, and the number and types of arguments this function will receive.

-The CFUNCTYPE factory function creates types for callback functions using the normal cdecl calling convention, and, on Windows, the WINFUNCTYPE factory function creates types for callback functions using the stdcall calling convention.
+The :func:`CFUNCTYPE` factory function creates types for callback functions using the ``cdecl`` calling convention.
+On Windows, the :func:`WINFUNCTYPE` factory function creates types for callback functions using the ``stdcall`` calling convention.

 Both of these factory functions are called with the result type as first argument, and the callback functions expected argument types as the remaining arguments.

-I will present an example here which uses the standard C library's :c:func:`qsort` function, this is used to sort items with the help of a callback function.  :c:func:`qsort` will be used to sort an array of integers::
+I will present an example here which uses the standard C library's :c:func:`qsort` function, that is used to sort items with the help of a callback function.  :c:func:`qsort` will be used to sort an array of integers::

    >>> IntArray5 = c_int * 5